 Tax preparers fall into 5 categories:

-Different kinds of tax preparers have different abilities to represent their clients in front of the IRS, which are referred to as “representation rights.”
-The only tax preparers with unlimited representation rights are CPAs, Enrolled Agents, and tax attorneys.
+Different kinds of tax preparers have different abilities to represent their clients in front of the IRS, referred to as “representation rights.”
+CPAs, Enrolled Agents, and tax attorneys are the only tax preparers with unlimited representation rights.
 With unlimited rights, they can speak on any matter for their clients with any IRS office.
 So, they might deal with federal tax issues as diverse as audits and appeals to payment disputes.

-If you have a PTIN, then legally, you are authorized to prepare federal individual or business tax returns for pay.
+If you have a PTIN, you are legally authorized to prepare federal individual or business tax returns for pay.
 Many taxpayers rely on these undesignated professionals during the annual filing season.

 Although there are some exceptions, anyone who prepares tax returns or claims for refunds for compensation must have a PTIN.
 Since the IRS assigns PTINs, your number will be valid regardless of the state where you will work.